MarkPajak/digital-signage/README.md

  - Optimised for 1080 x 1920 landscape and portrait screens
  - Can have screen-specific settings to manage different venues / branding
  - Timings for each mode can be configured

+SETUP

+ - to see basic use, download the zip and open startme.bat (in windows)